Eritrea reopens embassy in Addis Ababa in fresh sign of thaw with Ethiopia

 The visit comes just days after Abiy visited Eritrea and signed a pact with Isaias on resuming ties, a move that ended a near 20-year military standoff after a border war.

-Eritrea formally seceded from Ethiopia in 1993 after a long battle for independence, but the two fought a border war in 1998.
+Eritrea formally seceded from Ethiopia in 1993 after a long battle for independence, but the two fought a border war in 1998 that claimed lives of at least 80,000.

 A peace deal was signed two years later but Ethiopia refused to implement it, saying it wanted more talks.

+The armies of both nations have both been facing off across their border since the war ended and security dominates both countries concerns.

+The rapprochement was set in motion after Abiy in April became Ethiopia’s prime minister.
+Abiy said he would accept and implement a boundary commission’s ruling on the Eritrea border and implement sweeping political and economic reforms.

 Reporting by Aaron Maasho; Editing by Elias Biryabarema and Matthew Mpoke Bigg